anagha-google/dataplex-labs-ak/dataplex-quickstart-labs/02-lab-guide/module-01-lab-environment-overview.md

 gs://lab-spark-bucket-705495340985/ --> For use by Dataproc Serverless Spark

-gs://raw-model-705495340985/ --> For use in the Teco Customer Churn Prediction exercise with Dataplex Explore notebooks gs://raw-model-metrics-705495340985/ --> For use in the Teco Customer Churn Prediction exercise with Dataplex Explore notebooks gs://raw-model-mleap-bundle-705495340985/ --> For use in the Teco Customer Churn Prediction exercise with Dataplex Explore notebooks
+gs://raw-model-705495340985/ --> For use in the Teco Customer Churn Prediction exercise with Dataplex Explore notebooks gs://raw-model-metrics-705495340985/ --> For use in the Telco Customer Churn Prediction exercise with Dataplex Explore notebooks gs://raw-model-mleap-bundle-705495340985/ --> For use in the Telco Customer Churn Prediction exercise with Dataplex Explore notebooks

 gs://us-central1-oda-70549534098-275215ea-bucket/ --> Automatically created bucket by Cloud Composer service
 ```